badbatch/cachemap/README.md

 * Use Redis or an in-memory Map on the server.
 * Use LocalStorage, IndexedDB or an in-memory Map on the client.
-* Export/import entries and metadata from one cachemap to another.
+* Export/import entries and metadata from one Cachemap to another.
 * Store data alongside cache-control directives, etag and uuid (tag).
 * Cache headers used to derive whether data is fresh or stale.
 * Sort stored data based on metadata values.